CAC: RC 174145

 Specific Examples:

-• At FEMHF: We provide music education and vocational training for autistic individuals, helping them develop musical skills and gain confidence in social situations.
+- At FEMHF: We provide music education and vocational training for autistic individuals, helping them develop musical skills and gain confidence in social situations; such as with the case of Ferdinand Effah.

-• Autistic Musicians: Numerous autistic musicians, like Marty Balin, have achieved success in the music industry, demonstrating the potential for autistic individuals to excel in the arts.
+- Several other Autistic Musicians: Numerous autistic musicians, like Marty Balin, have achieved success in the music industry, demonstrating the potential that autistic individuals can also excel in the arts.

 Considerations:

 In conclusion, jazz music can offer a unique and valuable experience for autistic individuals, fostering self-expression, social connection, and cognitive development.
-FEMHF is actively working to create inclusive spaces in Nigeria for autistic musicians and music enthusiasts alike.
+FEMHF is actively working in collaboration with several other stakeholders to create inclusive spaces in Nigeria for autistic musicians and music enthusiasts alike.

 Wishing you a wonderful international Jazz Day celebration 2025.